fevemania/vim-configuration-transfer/README.md

 ### This folder should be named as ".vim" and put in the Home directory.
 ### And then copy .vimrc file to home directory as well.
 ### Note: .vimrc should place both in Home directory and .vim folder

+### Note: The key mapping <D-x> correspond to Mac Commend Key, and only MacVim can use it.
+Otherwise, You have to change the keymapping yourself